Scezaquer/youtube-audio-downloader/README.md

 # YouTube Playlist Downloader

 This Python script allows you to download and convert YouTube playlist videos to MP3 format, complete with proper metadata tagging.
+Note: This only downloads the audio as this is meant for music playlists, although one might be able to easily change the code to download full videos.

 ## Features

-- Downloads all videos from a specified YouTube playlist
+- Downloads audio from all videos in a specified YouTube playlist as MP3 files
-- Converts videos to high-quality MP3 files
 - Embeds video thumbnails into MP3 files
 - Sets appropriate metadata (title, artist, album) for each MP3 file
 - Sanitizes filenames to ensure compatibility across different operating systems